Denmark EMFAF Programme 2021-2027

 Historical Context

-The Danish EMFAF programme was approved by the European Commission on 5 December 2022.
-It succeeds the previous EMFF (2014-2020) programme.
-As of January 2026, the managing authority is the newly merged Styrelsen for Fodevarer, Landbrug og Fiskeri (previously Fiskeristyrelsen merged with Foedevarestyrelsen).
+The Danish national EMFAF programme was approved by the European Commission in December 2022.
+It follows the previous EMFF 2014-2020 programme.
+Fiskeristyrelsen manages all grant schemes under the programme.

 Sources